gavinlyonsrepo/cylon/README.md

-gnu-netcat and openbsd-netcat peform same function, only 1 can be or needs to be installed, both included because of conflicts. cower and pacaur are both AUR helpers you can install just cower or both depending on preference. pacaur wraps cower and needs it installed.
+gnu-netcat and openbsd-netcat peform same function, only 1 can be or needs to be installed, both included because of conflicts.
+There are used to check that network is "up" at various points in program.

+Auracle and pacaur are both AUR helpers you can install one or both depending on preference.
+Auracle is a minimalist helper.
+Pacaur is more fully featured but is no longer maintained upstream and will probably be replaced in Cylon in near future.
+Auracle is new and still in development hence the -git extension, it replaced cower in version 5.1-3, as cower is obsolete.
+The original cower code module is still available in modules folder TWIC.

-The setting TargetDir in cower config file must not be used cylon will check this and display warning. libnotify should be installed on the vast majority of Arch systems already. gdrive readme for config https://github.com/prasmussen/gdrive , gdrive option syncs will Delete extraneous remote files as of V3.4-5.
+libnotify should be installed on the vast majority of Arch systems already. gdrive readme for config https://github.com/prasmussen/gdrive , gdrive option syncs will Delete extraneous remote files as of V3.4-5.